 Push API tutorial 1: Manage public content

-In this introductory Push API tutorial, you’ll create a public Push source in which you’ll add, and then delete a single basic, dummy item.
+You’ll add a single basic item to your public Push source and then delete it.
 You’ll also learn how to update the status of a Push source to generate coherent activity logs.

 Prerequisites

-The Coveo crawlers automatically take care of generating activity logs for non-Push sources in your Coveo organization.
+For non-Push sources, the Coveo crawlers automatically take care of generating activity logs in your Coveo organization.
 However, you’re fully responsible for managing the activity logs of your own Push sources.
 This means that when you plan to perform a set of Push API operations to update the content of a Push source, you should first update the status of that source accordingly.

 Note